 - Clear evaluation plan with commitments from partners and/or peers to assess the significance of the public good generated by the project?

 Is the budget feasible and reasonable?
-Guidelines for expenses are as follows:
+Allowable for expenses are as follows:

 - Transportation, research material, supplies, documentation, publication, production of public good(s) such as performances or exhibitions, etc.